shredder2003/russianNoVPNservices/readme.md

 or just:
 > start.bat

 if there is not InterfaceID data in **settings.csv**, then program list all router interfaces and ask to choose one.
-Your should choose your main internet interface, usually something like "Ethernet ISP" if you use wire internet connection.
+You should choose your main internet interface, usually something like "Ethernet ISP" if you use wire internet connection.

 tested on Keenetic OS versions:
 3.8 Alpha 8